 Your credit score is a numerical representation of your trustworthiness in paying back debt.
 Each bureau will present you with a credit score based on the data they have.

-The items that are reported on your credit report include:
+A few of the items reported on your credit may include:

 - Credit Cards